Materials Research Science and Engineering Centers: Establishment of MRSECs (1994 - 1996)

-As can be seen from Table 1 the majority of MRLs were started between 1972 and 1984 with only a few later additions.
+The majority of MRLs were started between 1972 and 1984 with only a few later additions.
 The MRL competition of 1992 led to the start of only one new center: the MRL at the University of California Santa Barbara.
 The lack of new awards, coupled with the National Science Board re-competition requirement, provided one impetus for the development of the NSF Materials Research Science and Engineering Centers (MRSEC) program.
 Previously, MRLs, once funded, could be continually supported without a need to compete against other center candidates.
 The MRSEC program limits awards to a fixed time period, currently six years.
 Additional support is possible, but only on the basis of a new proposal that competes nationally against all other applicants.

 The transition from the MRL to the MRSEC programs occurred through two competitions held in 1993/4 and 1995/96, respectively.
 The competitions were open to all US academic institutions, including those with then current MRL awards.
 Institutions with awards made under the Materials Research Group (MRG) program, which was initiated at NSF in 1984, were eligible to participate in the competition.
 All MRL and MRG awards were discontinued after 1996.
-In all, 10 MRLs and 17 MRGs participated in the competitions of 1994-96.
+In all, 10 MRLs and 17 MRGs participated in the competitions of 1994–96.
 As seen in Table 2, nine of the MRLs were successful in transitioning to MRSECs, and six MRSEC awards went to institutions with prior MRG awards.
 Importantly, new MRSEC awards were made to six institutions that never had any substantial NSF center or large group support in materials research.

-TABLE 2 Materials Research Science and Engineering Centers established after open competitions in 1994 and 1996.
-Those institutions with existing Materials Research Laboratories (MRLs) or Materials Research Groups (MRGs) in 1994 or 1996 are indicated, while "new" refers to institutions that did not have a current MRL or MRG award.
-The MRL and MRG programs were discontinued after 1996.

-Subsequent MRSEC competitions were held every two years (with a four-year award cycle) and, every three years starting in 2002 (with a six-year award cycle).
-The required open competition for any center that wishes to be supported for more than the initial six-year award period is consistent with the re-competition requirements set by the National Science Board.
+TABLE.
+Materials Research Science and Engineering Centers (Spring 2023).